What Have I Done to Deserve This? (song): Background

-Initially, within a few weeks of sending a tape of the song to Springfield’s manager, word came back that she wasn’t interested in doing the duet, so the song was left off Please.
-Springfield was unfamiliar with Pet Shop Boys, however, she heard "West End Girls" on the radio and liked the song.
-Several months later, the duo’s manager heard back from her manager saying she wanted to do the duet.
-According to Tennant, Springfield was without a recording contract by the time of their collaboration.
-Springfield, at the time living in California, returned to London for the song's recording just before Christmas 1986.
-According to Chris Welch of The Independent, Springfield "didn't know quite what the group wanted", but Tennant explained to her they wanted her distinctive "husky, breathy voice" to feature.
+Initially, within a few weeks of sending a demo of the song to Springfield's manager, word came back that she was not interested in performing the duet, so the duet song was postponed.
+At that time, Springfield was unfamiliar with Pet Shop Boys, but she had heard "West End Girls" on the radio and reportedly liked the song.
+Several months later, Springfield's manager contacted the duo informing them that she wanted to record the duet.
+Springfield had no recording contract at this time.
+She was living in California and travelled to London for the recording sessions in December 1986.
+Chris Welch of The Independent wrote that Springfield "didn't know quite what the group wanted", but Tennant explained to her they wanted her distinctive "husky, breathy voice" to feature.

-Tennant recalls of the vocal session with Springfield:
+Tennant recalls the recording session with Springfield:

 Composition

 "What Have I Done to Deserve This?" is a synth-pop song composed in the key of A minor.
 According to its sheet music, it features the moderate tempo of 120 beats per minute.
 In a review for AllMusic, Ned Raggett states the track "springs to life with a seemingly off-kilter drum break, then slides right into a smart, deceptively simple, and full-bodied combination of big drums and sparkling keyboards."

 Written by Neil Tennant, Chris Lowe and Allee Willis in early 1985, Classic Pop noted the song's somewhat peculiar structure reflects the way it was composed: "Lowe wrote the riff and the music for the 'I bought you drinks, I bought you flowers' section; Tennant came up with the verse; and Willis wrote the 'Since you went away' part."
 Tennant wrote the majority of the lyrics while on the bus home from his job at Smash Hits.
 Lyrically, Sound on Sound describes the song as "a number about the mundane lives of bored '80s yuppies", while according to Nick Levine for the BBC, the lyrics "reflect the emphasis placed on personal financial gain during the Thatcher and Reagan years", with the song's opening lines being "You always wanted a lover, I only wanted a job."

 The track was recorded at Advision Studios, and produced by Stephen Hague, engineered by David Jacob and mixed by Julian Mendelsohn, who co-produced Actually, at Sarm West Studios.
-While Tennant's vocal recording was relatively straightforward, Springfield was very particular with her vocals, according to Mendelsohn, who said: "Even though Dusty was a great singer, she was very long‑winded when it came to getting the vocals right to her own satisfaction [...]
-I remember Neil [Tennant] and I looking at each other as if to say, 'Christ, this is going to take forever.'
-And it did take forever.
-We ended up having to sift our way through 20 tracks of vocals, but we got a fantastic result in the end, at which point we looked at each other as if to say, 'Well, that's why she took so long.'"
+While Tennant's vocal recording was relatively straightforward, Springfield was very particular with her vocals, according to Mendelsohn, who said, "even though Dusty was a great singer, she was very long-winded when it came to getting the vocals right to her own satisfaction."